How to Beat the TSX (BTSX)

 Thanks for the opportunity to share “Beating the TSX” with your readers, Mark!

-I know you discuss many of the stocks you own, and buy, but if your readers are interested in more information about BTSX, more focused-BTSX articles, and solutions to many other issues that self-directed investors face, I would encourage them to go to DividendStrategy.ca.
+I know you discuss many of the stocks you own, and buy, but if your readers are interested in more information about BTSX, more focused-BTSX articles, they can check out my site.

 I look forward to sharing my content with readers.